FELLOWSHIPS

 GHOST BIKE FELLOWSHIP (2025)

 The Ghost Bike Fellowship is a four-month paid creative residency for Brooklyn-based cyclists, pedestrians, and drivers to process the crisis of traffic violence in our borough.
-Fellows will participate in workshops with local leaders in transportation justice, help maintain existing Ghost Bike memorials, and collaborate on an interactive public event that envisions a joyful future of safe streets in NYC.
+Fellows participate in workshops with local leaders in transportation justice, help maintain existing Ghost Bike memorials, and collaborate on an interactive public event that envisions a joyful future of safe streets in NYC.
+We welcomed six participants in this year's Fellowship.

 Ghost Bikes are white painted bicycles memorializing neighbors who have died while cycling.
 These memorials exist to warn drivers and cyclists of a dangerous intersection, and to honor the deceased person as a herald of safe streets advocacy.
 More than a cautionary tale, a Ghost Bike is a monument to the joy of biking, the right to free movement, self-determination, and the vision of safe streets for all.